amchelle/amchelle.github.io/_posts/2023-03-22-sourdough-pie-and-quiche-crust.md

     1. **Feed starter.** Mix 10g rye flour, 40g all-purpose flour, 50g starter, 50g filtered water.

     **Dough**
-    1. **Make dough.** Measure flour, starter, salt and add to bowl.
+    1. **Make dough.** Measure flour and salt and add to bowl.
 Mix until mostly combined.
 Cut small cubes of cold butter over mixture.
-Knead with hands until butter is completely mixed.
+Knead with hands or food processor until butter is completely mixed and you have small pieces.
 The butter will soften as you knead.
+Add starter until dry ingredients come together to form a ball.
     2. **Bulk Fermenation.** Cover dough with lid or damp towel and let sit for 6-7 hours.
     3. **Light Knead.** Take the dough in your hands and lightly knead for about 15 seconds.
 Shape into a flattened rectangle.
     4. **Fridge.** Place dough in plastic wrap or plastic bag and let sit in fridge for at least 2 hours and up to 24 hours.
     5. **Roll.** Use a rolling pin to roll dough into a flat circle.
 Lightly flour rolling pin if sticking to dough.
     6. **Place in Pie Base.** Wrap rolled dough around rolling pin to carry to pie base and unroll.
 Press into sides of base.
-    7. **Create Pie Edges.** Cut off overhand of pie crust.
+    7. **Create Pie Edges.** Cut off overhang of pie crust.
 Shape into a ball and roll again.
 Cut into strips and place around edges of pie.
 Smooth edges and create desired decorative pie edge.
     8. **Bake.** Blind bake or fill with pie filling and bake.
 ---